sitefinitysteve/RandomSiteControlsMVC/README.md

 * TODO: Document

 ## Troubleshooting
+#### How do I modify your views
+Feather has you covered, just make the controller name in ~/MVC/Views/Widget and go nuts.
+Example ~/MVC/Views/TabStrip/Bootstrap.cshtml

 #### My tabstrip is unstyled
 I am not injecting any CSS, if your theme is bootstrap you must add the CSS, if you are using kendo, you need KendoCommon and the theme you want